DeterminedPanda/Chip8/README.md

 # Why?

-Wanted to learn C, its my first projet in that language, so the code is probably trash.
+Wanted to learn C, its my first project in that language, so the code is probably trash.

 # Required Libraries